 Notes

-For fresh (not frozen) wings: Skip the defrost stage.
-Toss with oil, baking powder, and seasoning, then air fry at 400°F for 20–22 minutes, flipping halfway.
+• Fresh (not frozen) wings: Skip the thaw stage.
+Toss with oil, baking powder, seasoning; air fry at 400°F for 20–22 minutes, flipping halfway.

 Nutrition